gamemanual0/gm0/README.md

 - `make help`

 How to develop the website:
-- Download sphinx autobuild with `pip install sphinx-autobuild` or `poetry install`
 - Run `make autobuild`
 - This will set up a file watcher and build on file changes.
 A development server is served at `http://127.0.0.1:8000` by default.
 Go to your preferred browser and open that URL to view your local development version of gm0.